National Registration Center for Study Abroad

 * The intern will have access to a range of actors and sources of information in his or her chosen field.
 These resources will aid in the accomplishment of objectives set out in the beginning of the internship.

 All placements are tailored to individual student background and desire.
 Students are placed according to their previous education and experience, and their expressed interests and goals.
-This program provides an unique and challenging opportunity not only to study and practice French in a practical setting, but also to study France.
-Though the positions are not paid, interns are commonly granted a bonus upon successful completion of internship duties.

 Admissions & Academic Credit